jrh-dev/jrh-dev.github.io/_posts/2022-10-12-r_basics_dataframes_p2.md

 ![](/assets/img/r_basics_dataframes_p2/img02.png)

-It is important to take extra care with the syntax initially, but as you gain experience from putting the theory into practice you will find that it quickly becomes more intuitive.
+The position of the row and column indices along with the `,` are perhaps the most important considerations at this stage, and are the most likely to cause confusion.

-The position of the row and column indices along with the `,` are perhaps the most important considerations at this stage, and are the most likely to cause confusion, for example, knowing that if we don't include the comma and only pass one index (i.e. `df[1]`), R will assume that we want a column.
+It is important to take extra care with the syntax initially, but as you gain experience from putting the theory into practice you will find that it quickly becomes more intuitive, for example, knowing that if we don't include the comma and only pass one index (i.e. `df[1]`), R will assume that we want a column.

-As you become more confident with manipulating `data.frame` objects in this way you can start to advance to more powerful applications in order to create subsets of `data.frame`'s.
+As you become more confident with manipulating `data.frame` objects in this way you can start to advance towards more powerful applications to create specific subsets of `data.frame`'s.

 ### Subset rows using a numeric vector